-If you're not sure what, or how often, to feed your new Cocker puppy, this article will give you all you need to help your new bundle of fur grow into a strong, healthy adult Cocker Spaniel!
+If you're unsure what or how often to feed your new puppy, this article will give you all you need to help your new bundle of fur grow into a strong, healthy adult Cocker Spaniel!

 When you brought your puppy home, your breeder may have given you a small bag of puppy food and instructions to help you with your puppy feeding routine.

-I recommend you continue using this food because, apart from being specially formulated to help your pup's growth and development during his early months, his delicate tummy and digestive system will already be used it.
+I recommend you continue using this food because, apart from being specially formulated to help your pup's growth and development during his early months, his delicate tummy and digestive system will already be used to it.

 Puppies need to be fed small amounts regularly throughout the day so as not to over-stretch their little tummies.

-Make sure you evenly space your puppy's meals, for example, if you feed him at 7:00 am, his next meals should be at 11:00 am, 3:00 pm and 7:00 pm, based on 4 meals daily.
+Make sure you evenly space your puppy's meals; for example, If you feed him at 7:00 am, his next meals should be at 11:00 am 3:00 pm and 7:00 pm, based on 4 meals daily.

-You can change these times to suit your own lifestyle, but be sure to leave plenty of time between his final meal and bedtime to allow proper digestion.
+You can change these times to suit your lifestyle, but be sure to leave plenty of time between his final meal and bedtime to allow proper digestion.

 My experience is that manufacturers' recommendations are often quite generous.
 I reduced Max's kibble allowance by 10% when he was a puppy because I felt he was becoming a little 'chubby'.

-When you buy commercial dog food you may notice it's sometimes labelled as 'complete' or 'complementary'.
+When you buy commercial dog food, you may notice it's sometimes labelled as 'complete' or 'complementary'.

 What's the difference?

-A complete dog food should contain all the nutrition your puppy needs.
+Complete dog food should contain all the nutrition your puppy needs.

-A complementary food should only make up part of your pet's diet because it won't meet his nutritional needs.
+Complementary food should only make up part of your pet's diet because it won't meet his nutritional needs.
 It is meant to be given with other foods such as mixer biscuits.